tadin001/pttest/_posts/2018-12-05-lock-down-your-dependencies-using-configurable-trust-policies.md

 <pre><code class="language-xml"></code></pre>

-## Reference documentation Here are the docs for
+## Reference documentation

-[configuring package signature requirements][7], the nuget.config [trustedSigners section][8], and the [trusted-signers][5] command.
+Here are the docs for [configuring package signature requirements][7], the nuget.config [trustedSigners section][8], and the [trusted-signers][5] command.

-## Conclusion Defining trust policies enable additional security checks to protect your entire dependency graph, not only for packages obtained from NuGet.org but also from any other package repository.
-As long as all the packages you consume are signed you can enable the
+## Conclusion

-`require` mode to detect any tampered, or unsigned package.
+Defining trust policies enable additional security checks to protect your entire dependency graph, not only for packages obtained from NuGet.org but also from any other package repository.
+As long as all the packages you consume are signed you can enable the `require` mode to detect any tampered or unsigned package.
 It lets you control the authors and repositories that you trust.
 For more information on how to protect your dependencies with signed packages, look at our [documentation][9].
 If you have any feedback or encounter any issues while using this feature, do reach out to us by creating a [GitHub issue][10] or by tagging [@nuget][11] in your tweets.

  [1]: https://blog.nuget.org/20170914/NuGet-Package-Signing.html
  [2]: https://blog.nuget.org/20180522/Introducing-signed-package-submissions.html